barbosadev/barbosadev/README.md

 ## Hi there, I'm Victor Barbosa 👋

-- 🔭 I'm currently working on Stone
+- 🔭 Working at idwall
-- 🌱 I'm currently learning React Js, React Native and Nest Js
+- 🌱 Currently learning React Js, React Native and Nest Js
-- 👯 I'm looking to collaborate with community creating content
+- 👯 Looking to collaborate with community creating content
 - ⚡ Fun fact: In my free time, I like to play Valorant, watch superhero movies and listen to alternative rock
-- 📍 Currently living in São Paulo
+- 📍 Living in São Paulo

 ### Skills
 <div>